PMR GCA Scotland

 Two Health Psychology masters students from the University of Aberdeen and are currently looking for people to answer questions exploring treatment burden.
 They are looking for adults with one or more long-term health conditions to take part in a survey evaluating the effectiveness of questionnaires on burden of treatment.
 The questionnaire will take about 30 minutes to complete and there is the option for individuals to enter a prize draw for a £40 Amazon voucher.

-SPRING NEWSLETTERIssue 30 (Spring 2020) of NewsWire has been posted and is available as a download HERE.
-Paper copies were posted on Thursday 30th April.
+Issue 31 (Summer 2020) of NewsWire has been posted and is available as a download HERE.
+Paper copies were posted on Wednesday 19th August.
 If your copy has not arrived yet, please email Secretary@pmrgcascotland.com.

 AGM 2020 – Held by email and post